canonical/ubuntu-packaging-guide/udd-sponsorship.rst

 and asking for re-review, or you can reply on the merge proposal page in Launchpad.

-Note that if you are sponsored via debdiff attached to a bug report you need to manually update by generating a new diff and attaching that to the bug report.
+Note that if you are sponsored via a debdiff attached to a bug report you need to manually update by generating a new diff and attaching that to the bug report.